CaptainProton42/DynamicWaterDemo/docs/README.md

 We have to implement one last step to make our simulation complete.

-## RigidBody interaction
+## Buoyant RigidBodys

 So we can create waves now but in case we want to create an actual boat as a `RigidBody`, it will still simply fall through the water never to be seen again.
-In order to prevent this, we need to implement some form of interaction with the water surface.
+In order to prevent this, we need to implement some form of buoyancy.

 For this, I created a new node, `BuoyancyProbe`.
 The script of this node is quite short: